altocodenl/tagaway/readme.md

    15. `scroll`: only will perform actions if `State.page` is `pivs`.
 Will set `State.lastScroll` if it doesn't exist, or if `State.lastScroll` is older than 10ms.
 Depending on the height of the window, it will directly set the `visible` property of some chunks within `State.chunks`, without an event being fired.
 It will then fire the `change` event on both `State.chunks` and `State.selected`.
 Finally, if the last chunk is not visible and there's not a query going on, it will invoke `increment nPivs`.
    16. `download`: uses `State.selected`.
 Invokes `post download`.
 If unsuccessful, invokes `snackbar`.
    17. `stop propagation`: stops propagation of the `ev` passed as an argument.
-   18. `increment nPivs`: if `State.nPivs` is equal to `Data.pivTotal`, the responder will do nothing.
-Otherwise, it will increment `State.nPivs` by the output of `H.computeBaseNPivs` or up to `Data.pivTotal`, whatever is smaller.
+   18. `increment nPivs`: if `State.query.nPivs` is larger or equal than `Data.pivTotal`, the responder will do nothing (it can be larger if H.computeBaseNPivs is larger than the pivs returned by the query).
+Otherwise, it will increment `State.query.nPivs` by the output of `H.computeBaseNPivs` or up to `Data.pivTotal`, whatever is smaller.
-   19. `change State.nPivs`: if `State.nPivs + 100` is more than `Data.pivTotal`, the responder will invoke `State.query`.
+   19. `update queryURL`:
+      - If `State.query` is not set, it does nothing.
+      - Takes the fields `tags` and `sort` from `State.query` and builds a hash based on this new object.
+The object is stringified, escaped and converted to base64.
+      - Sets `window.location.hash` to `#/pics/HASH`.
+It does this within a timeout executed after 0ms, because otherwise the browser doesn't seem to update the hash properly.
+      - If the computation of the hash throws an error when converting to base64, `post error` is invoked.
+   20. `change State.queryURL`:
+      - If `State.queryURL` is not set, it does nothing.
+      - It decodes `State.queryURL` into an object of the form `{tags: [...], sort: ..., nPivs: H.computeBaseNPivs (), recentlyTagged: ...}`.
+The `recentlyTagged` parameter will be taken from `State.query.recentlyTagged`.
+      - It will set `State.query` to that object.
+Note that all the fields, except for `recentlyTagged` will be overwritten.
+      - If an error is thrown when decoding the hash, `post error` is invoked.

 5. Open
    1. `key down`: if `State.open` is set, invokes `open prev` (if `keyCode` is 37) or `open next` (if `keyCode` is 39).
    2. `enter fullscreen`: enter fullscreen using the native browser methods and set the `<body>` `overflow` to `hidden`.
    3. `exit fullscreen`: if `State.open` is present, remove it.
 Depending on the `exited` flag passed to the invocation, exit fullscreen using the native browser methods.
 Also remove the `<body>` `overflow` property so it reverts to the defaut.
    4. `change State.open`: remove or add `app-fullscreen` class from `#pics`, depending on whether `State.open` is defined.
 If `State.open` is defined, it invokes `enter fullscreen`.
    5. `open prev|next`: decrements or increments `State.open`, with wraparound if going back when on the first piv or when going forward on the last piv.
-If `State.open` plus `H.computeBaseNPivs` is larger than `State.nPivs` and the `next` piv is requested, it invokes `increment nPivs`.
+If `State.open` plus `H.computeBaseNPivs` is larger than `State.query.nPivs` and the `next` piv is requested, it invokes `increment nPivs`.
    6. `touch start`: only performs actions if `State.open` is set.
 Sets `State.lastTouch`.
    7. `touch end`: only performs actions if `State.open` is set.
 Reads and deletes `State.lastTouch`.
 If it happened less than a second ago, it invokes `open prev` or `open next`, depending on the direction of the touch/swipe.
    8. `open location`: takes a `piv` with `loc` field as its argument.
 Opens Google Maps in a new tab with the specified latitude & longitude.